 The much awaited Chapel will be used as a place of reflection and contemplation for both students and staff, as well as hosting weddings, christenings and funerals for Old Girls.
 It also fulfils a decade-long dream of departing principal, Gillian Simpson, to have a small chapel back on the grounds of St Margaret’s.

-Now the chapel is on site, we have the goal of completing the extensive restoration work takes place so that it can be reconsecrated before Gillian departs at the end of Term 2.
+Now the chapel is on site, we have the goal of completing the extensive restoration work takes place so that it can be consecrated before Gillian departs at the end of Term 2.

 Simply clicking on the Donate link below to indicate how much you would like to donate would be wonderful and most gratefully received.
 The Foundation will issue you a receipt and your donation is tax deductible.